pjanthony2001/tp/docs/UserGuide.md

 ## How to Use This Guide

 There is no wrong way to read this guide: if you want to skip ahead, go for it!
 Each section is contained entirely in itself, and you can find what you are looking for without needing to read the previous sections.
-However, we recommend that you read through the entire guide at least once before utilizing the application, so that you would have a more thorough understanding of the all necessary features.

 This guide has 4 main sections: